pushrocks/smartgit/README.md

 Features:

-* easily cone a git repo
+* easily clone a git repo
 * easily create a new git repo
 * easily add all changes and make a new commit